 Headaches are terrible, making us unable to concentrate on anything.
 To relieve a sinus headache, massage the tips of your thumb and fingers.
 The nerves lead to the head and temple region.
 Another method is to massage the area between your thumb and forefinger.
 This can also provide general headache relief.

 2. Neck and back pain

-Sitting in the front of the computer for too long may result in neck pain, especially when sitting posture is incorrect.
-To reduce the stress on the neck and spine, massage from the top of your thumb, to the middle of your wrist (indicated by the red line in the below picture), which is the spinal reflex.
+Sitting in front of the computer for too long may result in neck pain, especially when your sitting posture is incorrect.
+To reduce the stress on the neck and spine, massage from the top of your thumb to the middle of your wrist (indicated by the red line in the below picture), which is the spinal reflex.
 It may be a little painful if you are suffering from back pain.
 Massage this area for a longer time with the same pressure if this area is painful.
 Repeat this several times on both hands.

 3. Cold and flu

 Have a runny nose or have the feeling that you are getting sick?
 Try alleviating the head and sinus reflexes by massaging the base of each finger to the tip.
 Do this on each finger a few times.

 Tossing and turning throughout the night?
 Try massaging the pituitary gland reflex located in the middle of your thumb, the area of your thumbprint.
 Press the center of the thumb and hold between 30 seconds to 1 minute.
 Do this on both thumbs a few times a day.